 Things to be Aware of

 Our venue does not allow dogs, including emotional support/comfort animals.
-ADA qualified service animals registered with ticket purchase are welcome if trained/in-training and actively working (undistracted and on task, not interacting with the event or attendees).
+ADA qualified service animals registered with ticket purchase are welcome if trained/in-training and actively working (undistracted and on task, not interacting with the event or attendees) with someone with an ADA qualified disability.
 If a claimed service animal is off task, disturbing or interacting with the event or attendees we may communicate with the ADA about a potentially false disability claim.

 This is a vegetarian event.